pongsagon/Julia-CUDA-GLinterop/README.md

 todo

 ## Acknowledgement
-The Julia CUDA code is based on the code from "CUDA by examples" book.
+The Julia CUDA code is based on the code from "CUDA by examples" book by Jason Sanders and Edward Kandrot.<br/>
+Shader.h is from learnopengl.com by Joey de Vries